 - Accidentally switching or mixing your blood sample with someone else’s

 These mistakes are surprisingly common, and they can lead to dramatic errors.
-For example, in 2012 a Colorado state lab had to re-test 1,700 blood samples after they found out that an employee had not followed proper testing procedures.
+For example, in 2012, a Colorado state lab had to re-test 1,700 blood samples after discovering that an employee had not followed proper testing procedures.
 Many of the samples turned out to have very different BAC levels than the original tests claimed.

 Every DUI defendant has the right to do this.
 Your DUI lawyer will file a motion with the judge requesting the split.
-The judge will grant the motion unless there are extraordinary circumstances not to, and your lawyer can choose a trusted independent lab that is not run by the state.
+The judge will grant the motion unless there are extraordinary circumstances, and your lawyer can choose a trusted independent lab not run by the state.

 If the state cannot find your blood sample, doesn’t have enough blood to turn over, or produces a contaminated sample, that will automatically work in your favor.
-If they do provide a sample, then you can proceed to have it tested and see if the results help your case.
+However, if they provide a sample, you can proceed to have it tested and see if the results help your case.

-No. Sometimes the tests results will back up the original test, and sometimes they might even show a higher BAC than what the prosecutor reported.
+No. Sometimes, the test results will back up the original test.
+And sometimes, they might even show a higher BAC than what the prosecutor reported.
 But you do not have to present this evidence against yourself.
 This evidence belongs exclusively to the defense and, unless you choose to bring it up, it’s completely private.
-It cannot be used against you.
+Your new test results can’t get used against you.